Bryngwyn Comprehensive School

-Bryngwyn Comprehensive School is a mixed-gender English-medium secondary school located in Llanelli, Carmarthenshire, Wales teaching pupils from ages 11-16.
+Bryngwyn Comprehensive School is a mixed-gender English-medium secondary school located in Llanelli, Carmarthenshire, Wales teaching pupils from ages 11–16.

 Notable pupils include professional cyclist Edward Laverack and Major General Phil Prosser, who was in charge of the army's operation to support the NHS with the COVID-19 vaccine rollout.

 James "Flex" Lewis (born 15 November 1983) is a Welsh former bodybuilder and has won 7 consecutive 212 Mr. Olympia titles.

-Famous staff include Tonia Antoniazzi, the MP for Gower and former Welsh Womens International Rugby star.
+Famous staff include Tonia Antoniazzi, the MP for Gower and former Welsh Women's International Rugby star.

 History

 The school was opened in 1977 by Baron Elwyn-Jones.